White Duck 10'x14' Prota Canvas Tent

 Space & Comfort

-The 78-inch peak height means most adults can stand and move comfortably, and owners with kids mention having room for cots, gear, and actual living space rather than just sleeping area.
+The 78-inch peak height means most adults can stand and move comfortably with plenty of room for cots, gear, and actual living space rather than just sleeping area.

 This dimension scored a 8.5 in Space & Comfort.